 There is no evidence that the Bacille Calmette-Guérin vaccine (BCG) (a vaccine that has been used to protect children from severe cases of TB) protects people from acquiring COVID-19.
-Currently, there are clinical trials
+Currently, there are

 to study this question, but at this time the World Health Organization (WHO) does NOT recommend the use of BCG vaccination to prevent or cure COVID-19.
 Also, people with a history of BCG vaccination should not feel they are protected from acquiring COVID-19 disease.
-Visit the WHO website
+Visit the

 for more information.